barathme/mxene-ceramic-adhesion/README.md

-# mxene-ceramic-adhesion
+# MXene–Ceramic Adhesion Project

-DFT + ML framework for MXene–ceramic interfacial adhesion
+This repository contains all DFT input files, ML scripts, data, and result visualizations used in the study of interfacial adhesion in MXene–ceramic systems.